amhiggin/DistributedFileSystem/README.md

 In general, it is most efficient to use caching on the client-side to reduce the number of relatively-slow calls required over the network – particularly in the case of file reads.
 Concerns such as cache invalidation for out-of-date copies of cached files, and an eviction policy in order to keep the contents of the cache relevant and small in number, are important to consider.

 ### Cache
 A custom-implemented cache called <b><i>ClientCache.py</i></b> is used to provide client-side caching in this distributed file-system.
-An individual cache is created for each client during initialisation: this allows each client to cache the files that they access most often close by and up-to-date.
+An individual cache is created for each client during initialisation: this allows each client to cache the files that they access most often both close at hand and up-to-date.
 The cache uses a look-up table with a maximum number of entries, whose contents are managed using (i) file versioning, and (ii) a Least-Recently-Used (LRU) cache eviction policy.

 Operations implemented in the cache include: adding entries, updating entries, finding entries, evicting entries, and clearing the cache upon exit.
 Each cache entry looks similar to:

-  <b>{'file_contents': file_contents, 'file_version': file_version, 'file_name': file_name, 'timestamp' timestamp}</b>
+  <b>cache[file_id] = {'file_contents': file_contents, 'file_version': file_version, 'file_name': file_name, 'timestamp' timestamp}</b>

 The timestamp is used to determine the age of the file, and the version is used to determine whether the entry is up-to-date with the remote copy at any given time.

 The benefit of the cache is the reduction in volume of traffic going over the network, as well as more instantaneous access to files in many cases.
 As an NFS implementation, the benefits of this are most clearly seen when performing read operations.

-1.	<b>Read</b>:
-  The cache is checked for an entry corresponding to the file to be read.
+1.	<b>Read</b>: The cache is checked for an entry corresponding to the file to be read.
   	* If there exists a corresponding entry, then the version is checked against that recorded with the directory server.
   	* If the cache copy is of an outdated version of the file, then a request is made to the file-server on which the remote copy is stored to provide the most up-to-date copy of the file.
   	* If the copy in the cache is up-to-date with the remote copy, the copy from the cache is used.
 This results in two fewer network accesses: one saving by not needing to request the file from the file-server, and another by the file-server not needing to service an extra request.
-2.	<b>Write</b>:
+2.	<b>Write</b>:	The cache is updated after a successful write to a remote file copy.
+  	* When a client writes to a file, the cache will not be updated until the remote copy has been updated.
+If it did, the cache copy and remote copy could easily become out of sync if the remote write failed.
+  	* Once the remote write has occurred successfully, a cache copy is either (i) created, or (ii) updated for that file in the particular client's cache.
+  	   	* If a cache copy is created, then an initial file-version, a timestamp and all of the specific file details are stored in a cache entry.
+  	   	* If a cache copy already existed, this cache copy is simply updated.
+This involves updating the version (compared to that previously recorded on the directory server), updating the timestamp to the current time, and updating the file contents with the new contents.
+  	* Thanks to the implementation of the <b>locking service</b> for remote write operations, concurrent updates to a remote file are sequenced such that any cache update will be correct at the time that its corresponding remote-write update occurs.
+  	* The updating of the version of the file on the directory server occurs during the write operation, before the updating of the cache.
+This ensures that any references that the cache makes to the remote copy's version, will be based on the latest update of record for that file on the directory server.
 3.	<b>Open</b>: since the file-system is implemented to replicate the NFS model, there are no calls across the network for the open operation, and the file as it exists in the cache is simply displayed in read-only mode.
+<b>Note on opening files:</b> in order to 'open' a file in read-only mode, the contents of the file are displayed in the console window.</i> Opening the file in the text editor (as is done with the <i>read</i> and <i>write</i> operations) would give an individual the option to edit the file when they should really just be able to view the contents - an undesirable behaviour that is resolved by this approach.

 <b>LRU Eviction Policy</b>: The Least-Recently Used cache eviction policy enforces a maximum number of cache entries at any particular time.
 This allows the cache to be indexed more quickly, and keeps the contents maximally relevant to the needs of the client it is associated with.
 * In this implementation, <b>a maximum of 10 entries</b> can be stored in the cache at any given time.
-This empirically selected value could easily be increased or decreased depending on the requirements of this cache in practise.
+This empirically selected value could easily be increased or decreased depending on the requirements of this cache in practise - however, for this experimental design a small value is more than sufficient.
 * Once the cache is full, the client will not be able to add another entry until the least-recently used entry has been evicted.
 The least-recently used entry is determined by the timestamp of the entry, which corresponds to the last time at which the cache entry was updated.

+Upon termination of the client, the contents of the cache are erased.
+The copies of the corresponding files in the local file-system however, are persisted.

 ## Examples of Operation